zalando/package-build/README.md

 ## Todo

+/ implement mechanism for package.json
 - use vagrant's KVM provider via plugin https://github.com/adrahon/vagrant-kvm, which might be more performant
 - create base images for build hosts, which are already provisioned with `fpm`
 - maybe add mode to generete "uber"-packages with all requirements built-in
+- repo_*_refresh
+/ repo_deb_init
+- repo_deb_add (bugfixing)
+- recherche: .rpm arch for "noarch", .deb for "all" as separate pakages?